Answers to the key questions parents have about ParentsNext.

 - approved home-schooling.

-If your consultant does not give you an exemption, you can ask them to review their decision.
+If your provider does not give you an exemption, you can ask them to review their decision.

 If you are not happy with their response, you can request an independent review of the decision by the Department of Education, Skills and Employment by calling the National Customer Service Line on 1800 805 260.